AdobeDocs/uxp/src/pages/uxp-api/reference-js/Modules/uxp/shell/Shell.md

 ## openPath(path, developerText)
 Opens the given file or folder path in the system default application.<br/>
-NOTE: UWP can access only files in the UWP App sandbox. see [File access permissions in UWP](https://docs.microsoft.com/en-us/windows/uwp/files/file-access-permissions)
+NOTE: UWP can access only files in the UWP App sandbox.
+See [File access permissions in UWP](https://docs.microsoft.com/en-us/windows/uwp/files/file-access-permissions)

 **Returns**: `Promise<string>` - Promise that resolves with "" if succeeded or String containing the error message if failed.